o3de/o3de.org/content/docs/userguide/gems/builtin/lmbr-central.md

 ---
-description: ' Use &ALYlong;''s LmbrCentral gem to create cinematic sequences for your games. '
+description: ' Use Amazon Lumberyard''s LmbrCentral gem to create cinematic sequences for your games. '
 title: LmbrCentral Gem
 ---